-In order to foster a climate of openness and honesty in which any concern or complaint pertaining to a suspected violation of the law, our code of conduct or any of our policies, or any unethical or questionable act or behavior, our code of conduct will require that our employees promptly report the violation or suspected violation.
-In order to ensure that violations or suspected violations can be reported without fear of retaliation, harassment or an adverse employment consequence, we will adopt a whistleblowing policy which will contain procedures that are aimed to facilitate confidential, anonymous submissions of complaints by our directors, officers, employees and others.
+In order to foster a climate of openness and honesty in which any concern or complaint pertaining to a suspected violation of the law, our Code or any of our policies, or any unethical or questionable act or behavior, our Code will require that our employees promptly report the violation or suspected violation.
+In order to ensure that violations or suspected violations can be reported without fear of retaliation, harassment or an adverse employment consequence, we have adopted a whistleblower policy that contains procedures that are aimed to facilitate confidential, anonymous submissions of complaints by our directors, officers, employees and others.